Syncleus/aparapi.com/source/documentation/kernel-guidelines.html.md

 ---
-    title: JavaKernelGuidelines
+title: Kernel Guidelines
+description: What code can and can't be converted to OpenCL by Aparapi.
 ---

-*What code can and can't be converted to OpenCL by Aparapi.
-Updated Sep 13, 2011 by frost.g...@gmail.com*
 ##Aparapi Java Kernel Guidelines
 Certain practices can improve the chances of your Java kernel being converted to OpenCL and executing on a GPU.